 - Projects generated during the course, including the independent project exhibited at the conclusion of the course.
 (70) [LO 1,2,3,4]

 - Active participation (online, in-class, exhibition set-up and pack-down) (10) [LO 1,2,3,4]

 In response to COVID-19: Please note that Semester 2 Class Summary information (available under the classes tab) is as up to date as possible.
 Changes to Class Summaries not captured by this publication will be available via Wattle and/or students should have been advised by the offering College.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-WorkloadUp to 5 hours scheduled teaching (lecture with studio- and laboratory-based work) per day conducted in the Medical School Anatomy Laboratory and the School of Art.
+- Days 2-9: At least 6 hours scheduled teaching (3 hours studio/laboratory-based teaching and workshop) per day, conducted in the Medical School Anatomy facility and the School of Art and Design.